Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Regeneration Cycle

-The frequency of brine flow is called the regeneration cycle, and it varies depending on the water usage and the hardness.
-Although the regeneration should happen regularly and automatically, it can also be manually controlled (sometimes via a Bluetooth app provided by the companies), and therefore, it can be tampered with.
+The frequency of a water softener’s regeneration process varies depending on the water usage and the water hardness.
+Although regeneration should occur regularly and automatically, it can also be manually controlled (sometimes via a Bluetooth app provided by the manufacturer), and therefore, it can be altered.

 As a result, regeneration might take place when it shouldn’t and might not when it should, leading to standing water in the brine tank.
 So, check the regeneration settings of your softening device.